Gaukler/PlainRenderer/README.md

 # Plain renderer

-Plain renderer is a personal real-time C++ Vulkan renderer, written for educational purposes and for fun.
+Plain renderer is a real-time C++ Vulkan renderer, written for educational purposes and for fun.
 It features modern rendering features such as TAA, signed distance field based diffuse global illumination and physically based sky rendering.
 A separate asset pipeline is used for preprocessing of meshes and SDF creation.